 What Is SMTP?

-With that said, let’s take a look at how to fix the WordPress not sending email issue.
+With that said, let’s look at how to fix the WordPress not sending email issue.
+You can use the quick links below to navigate through this article:

-Alternative: If you use WooCommerce and your order emails aren’t being delivered, then you read our guide on how to fix WooCommerce not sending order email issue instead.
+Alternative: If you use WooCommerce and your order emails aren’t being delivered, then read our guide on how to fix WooCommerce not sending order email issue instead.

 Step 1: Install the WP Mail SMTP Plugin

 First, install and activate the WP Mail SMTP plugin.
-If you’re not sure how, then see our step-by-step guide on how to install a WordPress plugin.
+If you’re not sure how, see our step-by-step guide on how to install a WordPress plugin.

 Next, click on ‘WP Mail SMTP’ in your WordPress dashboard to configure the plugin settings.

-You will need to start by entering the name and business email address you want your site’s emails to come from.
+You’ll need to start by entering the name and business email address you want your site’s emails to come from.

 Make sure you use the same email address here that you’ll be using for your SMTP mailing service.